mdenoronha/dating-app/README.md

 *Search*
 * The search page lists all personal features as search options.
 Users are able to select attributes such as hair length, sexuality, distance, etc. to filter profiles
-* Similarly to viewing members, members with contradticting sexuality preferences won't be shown
+* Similarly to viewing members, members with contradicting sexuality preferences won't be shown
 * Users are able to reset their search criteria at any time using the Reset button

 *Account*